 Reloading the camera and printing the photos cost $ 10.
 It wasn't really cheap, but the easy to use camera and the developing and printing service made photography attractive for many people.

-The original Kodak of 1888 was replaced by a slightly modified version in 1889.
+The original Kodak of 1888 was modified in 1889 when the barrel shutter was replaced by a sector shutter.
+In October 1889 a larger model Kodak was introduced and named No. 2 Kodak.
+From that moment on the first model was called No. 1 Kodak.
 The original one is quite rare now and a priced collectors item.